raul23/pyebooktools/README.rst

 General options
 """""""""""""""
-Some of the global options affect this script's behavior a lot, especially the `OCR ones`_.
+Some of the global options affect this subcommand's behavior a lot, especially the `OCR ones`_.

 Input and output options
 """"""""""""""""""""""""